spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/0-overview.md

 #### Generate code (force)

 The `Generate code (force)` option effectively "resets" the code generator before running it.
 The directory containing generated code and the previously copied code generator template are both deleted.
 The code generator template in the `io.improbable.gdk.tools` package is then copied across again before a freshly set up code generator is run.

+## `CodeGen`

+The base `CodeGen` template is the entry point for the code generator, and therefore responsible for:

+* Parsing command line arguments.
+* Invoking the schema compiler to produce a schema bundle.
+* Using `CodeGenerationLib` to parse and store important schema details.
+* Finding code generation jobs in linked codegen units.
+* Providing schema details to each code generation job it runs.

+Once copied into the project build directory, `CodeGen.csproj` is updated with references to any modular code generation units found in the packages that your Unity project depends on.

+The code generator will run all code generation jobs defined in each referenced modular codegen unit.

+## `CodeGenerationLib`

+The `CodeGenerationLib` project is a library used by the base `CodeGen` project and referenced codegen units to:

+* Parse schema bundles.
+* Store schema details in a structured format.
+* Let developers use an ergonomic CodeWriter API to write code generators.
+* Define code generation jobs based on stored schema detais.
+* Write generated code to disk.

+## Codegen units

+A codegen unit is defined in a `.codegen` directory at the root of a package that the Unity project depends on.
+You would write your codegen logic inside this directory.

+For example, the following GDK packages all have codegen units:

+* `io.improbable.gdk.buildsystem`
+* `io.improbable.gdk.core`
+* `io.improbable.gdk.gameobjectcreation`
+* `io.improbable.gdk.transformsynchronization`

+> The `io.improbable.gdk.dependencytest` package inside the `test-project` also contains a codegen unit.